romale/scantopc/README.md

 - better error management

 # CHANGE LOG
+* 0.2.2
+	Fix: better error management
+	Fix: better deconnection handling
+	Fix: reconnection error
+	Fix: PowerDown event handling
+	Code reorganisation: usage of event manager (again) Change in double side handling: if the new scan job has same number of pages as previous one, both jobs are merged into one PDF
+	Changed Printer Event constant pulling by usage by using timout / etag.

 * 0.2.1
 	Fix: Error when image takes to long
 	Fix: Turn off TRACE mode by default